 The full-time course is delivered over one academic year.
 Teaching is front loaded at the start of the course to ensure that students are properly prepared before going out on placement.
-For the first section of the course students will be taught on Monday, Wednesday and Fridays, this will move to Wednesday and Friday and for the final section of the course taught classes will be on a Friday.
+Students will be required to attend University on Wednesdays and Thursdays.
 This acknowledges that students will be increasingly involved in their teaching placements as the academic year progresses.

 During timetabled study, students will engage in lectures, workshops and computer based sessions.
 Students are also allocated a tutor for regular tutorial sessions to discuss issues that run across the course.

 The course is 100% coursework and students must pass the practical and theoretical aspects of the course.